IP Litigation

 • the provisions of this Act applicable to infringement actions apply in relation to the counterclaim as if it were an infringement action brought by the defendant against the plaintiff.

-Thus, in circumstances where a defendant to an action believes they have a legitimate claim for infringement of a trademark, they may pursue it by cross cross-claiming.
+Thus, in circumstances where a defendant to an action believes they have a legitimate claim for infringement of a trade mark, they may pursue it by cross cross-claiming.

 Takeaways on unjust threats